 China's e-commerce industry is at an early stage of development and there are few PRC laws or regulations specifically regulating the e-commerce industry.
 In May 31, 2010, the SAIC adopted the Interim Measures for the Administration of Online Commodities Trading and Relevant Services, or the Online Commodities Measures, which took effective on July 1, 2010.
 Under the Online Commodities Measures, enterprises or other operators which engage in online commodities trading and other services and have been registered with the SAIC or its local branches must make available to the public the information stated in their business licenses or the link to their business licenses online on their websites.
 The online distributors must adopt measures to ensure safe online transactions, protect online shoppers' rights and prevent the sale of counterfeit goods.
 The information on trading of commodities released by online distributors shall be authentic, accurate, complete and sufficient.
 On January 26, 2014, the SAIC adopted the Administrative Measures for Online Trading, or the Online Trading Measures, which took effective on March 15, 2014 and repeal the Online Commodities Measures from that day.
-Under the Online Trading Measures, the consumer is entitled to return the commodities within seven days from the date after receipt of the commodities or unpackaged by consumers and perishable commodities; audiovisual products downloaded online or unpackaged by consumers and computer software and other digital commodities; refund the prices paid by consumers for relevant commodities.
-In addition, operators shall, within seven days upon receipt of the returned commodities, refund the prices paid by consumers such as those that exclude or restrain consumers' rights, relieve or exempt operators' responsibilities, and increase the consumers' responsibilities, and shall not, by using contract terms and by technical means, reach transactions in a forcible manner.
+Under the Online Trading Measures, the consumer is entitled to return the commodities within seven days from the date after receipt of the commodities without giving a reason, except for the following commodities: customized commodities; fresh and perishable commodities; audiovisual products downloaded online or unpackaged by consumers and computer software and other digital commodities; and newspapers and journals that have been delivered.
+The online commodity operators shall, within seven days upon receipt of the returned commodities, refund the prices paid by consumers for relevant commodities.
+In addition, operators shall not, by using contract terms or by other manners, set out the provisions that are not fair or rational to consumers such as those that exclude or restrain consumers' rights, relieve or exempt operators' responsi